marianads/marianads.github.io/_pages/frontpage.md

 list_title: My blog posts
 ---

 Helo!
 I am a Research Engineer and Ph.D.
-Candidate at École Centrale de Lyon in Experimental Contact Mechanics with a background in Materials.
+Candidate at Ecole Centrale de Lyon in Experimental Contact Mechanics with a background in Materials.

 Have a great day!!